darshanc99/resourcesandproblems/README.md

   - Get everything for free.
 Not even single penny to pay.

  #
- > Make sure to fork, star and contribute.
+ > Make sure to fork, star and contribute via pull requests.